flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-2.md

 color_palette_classname: light-yellow
 background_image: https://smarthernews.com/wp-content/uploads/2018/05/syria-1034467_640.jpg
 card_1:
-  card_text: "> a\x1CI am very sure that we have very, very good grounds to be making these warnings.”\n> \n> Jim Jeffrey, Secretary of State Mike Pompeoa\x19s special adviser on Syria, on the \"lots of evidence that chemical weapon are being prepared\" for a possible attack on Idlib - the last remaining stronghold of those opposed to Syrian President Bashar al-Assad."
+  card_text: "> ax1CI am very sure that we have very, very good grounds to be making these warnings.”n> n> Jim Jeffrey, Secretary of State Mike Pompeoax19s special adviser on Syria, on the "lots of evidence that chemical weapon are being prepared" for a possible attack on Idlib - the last remaining stronghold of those opposed to Syrian President Bashar al-Assad."
   card_citation: ''
 card_2:
   card_text: >-